metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

 - One file contains the forward reads.
 - The second file contains the reverse reads.

-Both files must have the same number of sequences, and the sequences must be in the same order.
-This means that the first sequence of the forward reads file must correspond to the first sequence of the reverse reads file. {{< obi obipairing >}} will assume this order and only align sequences that occur in the same rank.
+Both files must contain the same number of sequences, and the sequences must be in the same order.
+This means that the first sequence of the forward reads file must correspond to the first sequence of the reverse reads file. {{< obi obipairing >}} will take this order into account and will only align sequences that are in the same rank.

 Consider the following example, where the forward reads file is [`forward.fastq`](forward.fastq) and the reverse reads file is [`reverse.fastq`](reverse.fastq) and both consist of 4 sequences: